 You can find a Nar-Anon family group near your home by following this link.

 No support group can possibly meet the needs of everyone.
 NA isn't right for all addicts, and some addicts prefer a program build on a secular model.
 SMART Recovery offers an alternative model.
-You can find local meetings here.

 Addiction is an illness just like osteoporosis or arthritis; it won't get better on its own, and the longer you go without treatment, the worse your symptoms will likely get.
 Denial, though, can keep addicts out of treatment indefinitely.